 Not only that, people save money by streaming even when they are paying extra for live TV.
 And they’re happier with it too, according to the findings of J.D.
-Power’s 2022 U.S. Television Service Provider Satisfaction Study.
+Power’s latest annual U.S. Television Service Provider Satisfaction Study.

 Here’s a look at how several major streaming services ranked in J.D.
 Power’s study.

 J.D.
 Power surveyed more than 23,000 customers to see how satisfied they were with their current TV provider when it came to these factors:

 - Performance and reliability